-- 1. Grain or Plant Exhibits Classes 1-5: - A completed Crop Production Worksheet (available at https://cropwatch.unl.edu/Youth/Documents/Crop%20Production%20Project%20Worksheet%20Final.pdf) must accompany grain and plant exhibits or it will automatically be deducted one ribbon placing.
-The worksheet must include the exhibitors name and address, county, plant hybrid or variety, plant population, whether crop production was irrigated or dryland, and general information including farm cropping history, soil type and weather effects. - The worksheet also must include an economic analysis of the project, listing individual expenses and income, on a per acre basis.
+1. Grain or Plant Exhibits - Classes 1-5:

+- A completed Crop Production Worksheet (available at-https://go.unl.edu/cropworksheet) must accompany grain and plant exhibits or it will automatically be lowered one ribbon placing.
+The worksheet must include the 4-H member's name and address, county, plant hybrid or variety, plant population, whether crop production was irrigated or dryland, and general information including farm cropping history, soil type and weather effects. - The worksheet also must include an economic analysis of the project, listing individual expenses and income, on a per acre basis.
 Other topics to discuss are the selection of variety or hybrid, impacts of tillage and conservation practices, inputs (fuel, fertilizer, irrigation, labor, pesticides, etc.), any observations made during the growing season and what you learned from your crops project.
-The worksheet counts as 50% of the total when judged. - Worksheet must be the original work of the individual exhibitor or it will be deducted one ribbon placing. - Attach the worksheet to the entry in a clear plastic cover such that it can be read without removing it from the cover.
+The worksheet counts as 50% of the total when judged. - The worksheet must be the original work of the individual 4-H member or it will lower one ribbon placing. - Attach the worksheet to the entry in a clear plastic cover such that it can be read without removing it from the cover.
 In addition to the worksheet, grain and plant exhibits will be judged on condition, appearance (i.e. disease and insect damage, grain fill), uniformity (size, shape, color, maturity), and quality of exhibit.
 Refer to Scoresheet SF264.
 Grain exhibits must be one gallon per sample.
-Grain exhibits harvested in the fall (e.g., corn or soybeans) may be from the previous year's project and brought in an appropriated sized box/container for display.
-NEW: Place in a clear container so it can be viewed and displayed. - Plant exhibits, with the exception of ears of corn, must be the result of the current year's project. - Corn - 10 ears or 3 stalks (cut at ground level with no roots or soil and bound together) - Grain Sorghum 4 stalks (cut at ground level and bound together) - Soybeans 6 stalks (cut at ground level and bound together) - Small grains (oats, barley, wheat, triticale) sheaf of heads 2 inches in diameter at top tie with stems about 24" long. - Other crops (alfalfa, millet, etc.) sheaf of stems 3 inches in diameter at top tied with stems cut at ground level or half size small square bale.
+Grain exhibits harvested in the fall (e.g., corn or soybeans) may be from the previous year's project and brought in an appropriately sized box/container for display.
+NEW: Place in a clear container so it can be viewed and displayed. - Plant exhibits, except for ears of corn, must be the result of the current year's project.
+Corn -10 ears or 3 stalks (cut at ground level with no roots or soil and bound together) - Grain Sorghum 4 stalks (cut at ground level and bound together) - Soybeans 6 stalks (cut at ground level and bound together) - Small grains (oats, barley, wheat, triticale) sheaf of heads 2 inches in diameter at top tie with stems about 24" long. - Other crops (alfalfa, millet, etc.) sheaf of stems 3 inches in diameter at top tied with stems cut at ground level or half size small square bale.